Matt Turner is Senior Procurement Operations Manager at Mitie.

-For our latest Big Interview, Hayley Packham spoke to Matt Turner, Senior Procurement Operations Manager at Mitie, to hear how the Procurement team has juggled the challenges of COVID while responding quickly and effectively to the pandemic.
+For Procurement Heads‘ latest Big Interview, he spoke with Hayley Packham spoke to share how the procurement team has juggled the challenges of COVID while responding quickly and effectively to the pandemic.

 How did you get into Procurement?